 11. Earth Oven

-An earth oven is one of the oldest cooking techniques that we know about.
+An earth oven is one of the oldest survival cooking techniques that we know about.
 It is built from basic material under your feet and is constructed like a giant mud pie.
 Here is a great tutorial on how to build your own earth oven.

-So if you are working on a budget and need a way to cook outdoors without power, then this might be worth your consideration.
+If you are working on a budget and need a way to cook outdoors without power, then this might be worth your consideration.

 12. Tea Light Oven